Native Plant Database

 USDA Symbol: ARTR

-One to two large, glossy leaves, divided into three leaflets, rise on their own stems 1-3 ft.
+One to two large, glossy leaves, divided into three leaflets, rise on their own stems up to about 2 feet tall.
 The intriguing blossom of this woodland perennial occurs on a separate stalk at the same height as the leaves.
 It is a large, cylindrical, hooded flower, green in color with brown stripes.
-Distinctive Jack-in-the-pulpit formation grows beneath large leaves.
-In late summer, a cluster of bright red berries appears.
+Distinctive "Jack-in-the-Pulpit" formation grows beneath large leaves.
+A cluster of bright red berries appears in late summer.

 Plant Characteristics